 $8 – Fabric 18% Gray Card

-This functions just like a gray card except it is made of fabric and collapsible.
-It can help you come up with a more accurate exposures, teach you subject tonality differences, and you can use it to set the white balance of your camera.
+A gray card can help you come up with a more accurate exposures, teach you subject tonality differences, and you can use it to set the white balance of your camera.
 In short, it can help you be a better photographer.
-Read more in the exposure articles at JimDoty.com and in my book (below).
+Read more in the exposure articles at JimDoty.com.
+This one functions just like a cardboard gray card except it is made of fabric and is collapsible.

 The simplest, least expensive way to soften the light from your accessory flash.
 Just slide one of these diffusers over your flash.
 Be sure to get the size that fits your particular brand and model of flash.
-You can find them on this page of my photography store..
+You can find them part way down this page of my photography store..

 A must-have to go in every camera bag.
 Blow dust and grit off of the outside or your camera, and most important, a safe way to blow dust out of the inside of the camera.
 NEVER use compressed air to clean out the mirror box of your camera.

 To do night photography you need a headlamp with a red LED that has its own separate switch.
 This article tells you why.
 The Coast model HL4 is one of the few headlamps that has separate switches for the red and white LEDs.